shadez95/GitLabPy/README.md

         - can be list of issue types or boolean
         - issue types are 'open', 'update', 'closed'
         - True if you want all issues pass this conditional function

+### Example
+An example of how to utilize this can be found [here] (https://github.com/dixon13/GitLabPy/tree/master/examples/Django-App)